Technigo/project-weather-app/README.md

-#The Weather Web App :sunny: / See the site here: https://mrsucodesproject6themiamiweatherapp.netlify.com/?
+## The Weather Web App :sunny: / See the site here: https://mrsucodesproject6themiamiweatherapp.netlify.com/?

-This time I built a simple weather web app that tells today's weather and temperature, and a weekly forecast using a weather API - in Miami!! :sunny:
+Here I've built a simple weather web app that tells today's weather and temperature, and a weekly forecast using a weather API - in Miami!! :sunny:

 ---